 To probe the first research question which concerned whether passive vocabulary becomes active vocabulary before explicit elaboration of target vocabulary in a text among Iranian EFL intermediate students, paired sample t-test was used.
 The study tested the performance of two groups on the vocabulary test and pre-instruction writing task.
 The findings showed that only 15.56% of passive vocabulary was active.
-Since the value of t-observed (10.03) is larger than the critical value of t (2.00) at 34 df, the difference between subject's passive and active vocabulary was significant that is, the subject's passive vocabulary was significantly larger than their active vocabulary.
+Data indicated that since the value of t-observed (10.03) is larger than the critical value of t (2.00) at 34 df, the difference between subject's passive and active vocabulary was significant that is, the subject's passive vocabulary was significantly larger than their active vocabulary.
 Based on these findings Hypothesis 1 was supported.

-These findings are in support of Aitchison's (1989) and Channel's (1988) view who suggests that receptive vocabulary is larger than active vocabulary.
+The comparison between the results obtained from vocabulary test and pre-writing of two groups shows a sharp contrast between the scores of these tests.
+The findings of first research question are in support of Aitchison's (1989) and Channel's (1988) view who suggests that receptive vocabulary is larger than active vocabulary.
 Contrarily, the related findings of this study are in contrast with Laufer's and Paribakht's (1988) view.
-They believe that no one has conclusively demonstrated how much larger it is.
+They believe that relationship between receptive and productive vocabulary is vague and unsubstantiated and also this relationship has not conclusively demonstrated by anyone, which how much larger it is, or the growth of receptive vocabulary leads to the growth of active vocabulary.
+Such a finding is probably due to the fact that according to Laufer (1998) in language classroom there is lack of production tasks such as writing a composition.
+Since such practices provide opportunities for using receptive or new words.
+So this causes L2 receptive vocabulary developed to a higher extent than their active vocabulary.